NawafSwe/investor_builtin/Readme.md

 # How to run the project:
 - Clone the project
 - Install docker and docker-compose
+- Obtain API key from twelvedata.com and add it to .env file
 - Run the following command to start the project:
 ``` make up ``` to install and run the docker images for the project which includes the following:
   - Cockroachdb